hbend1li/barracuda/README.md

 # reaction

-🚧 this program has not been tested in production yet 🚧

 a program that scans program outputs, such as logs, for repeated patterns, such as failed login attempts, and takes action, such as banning ips.

 (adapted from [fail2ban](http://fail2ban.org)'s presentation 😄)

+🚧 this program hasn't received external audit. however, it already works well on my servers 🚧

 ## rationale